From the car phone to Zack Morris’s beast to a bunch of strange Nokias, phones have come a long way.

-I think I have to get a new cell phone very soon...
-I've had mine for more than two years, which is forever in the cell phone universe... and it's no longer charging.
-I have to put my battery in Paul's phone (he also lives with the joy that is the Motorola Q), charge it in there, then bring it back to my phone.
-And I just can't see that system working out long term.
+I think I have to get a new cell phone very soon… I’ve had mine for more than two years, which is forever in the cell phone universe… and it’s no longer charging.
+I have to put my battery in my roommate’s phone (he also lives with the joy that is the Motorola Q), charge it in there, then bring it back to my phone.
+And I just can’t see that system working out long term.

 Anyway, I complain about my phone, but it does provide me with e-mail, the Internet, streaming TV (thanks to a Slingbox), a game called Bubble Breaker and, occasionally, phone calls.
 Cell phones have come a long way, baby.

 Let’s take a stroll down memory lane.

 I remember when my dad got a car phone.
 All of a sudden our family’s 1990 Plymouth Acclaim wasn’t just cool because it was an Acclaim… it was cool because you could make phone calls from it!

 Of course, those calls cost like $2 a minute and the phone was so large I think there was no way to install it without completely blocking the emergency brake… but the future was here.